wavesoft/cernvm-webapi/installer/archlinux/readme.md

 =========
 If order to participate to the challenge on Archlinux, you'll need `virtualbox` and `cernvm-webapi`.

-1. Install `virtualbox` and its kernel module as root.
+1. Install the dependencies, `virtualbox` and its kernel module as root.

-		# pacman -S virtualbox
-		# pacman -S virtualbox-host-modules
+		# pacman -S gcc cmake gksu virtualbox virtualbox-host-modules

 	* If you have a custom kernel, you'll need to build the kernel module yourself.